Classic RISC pipeline: Instruction decode

-Another thing that separates the first RISC machines from earlier CISC machines, is that RISC has no microcode.
+Another thing that separates the first RISC machines from earlier CISC machines is that RISC has no microcode.
 In the case of CISC micro-coded instructions, once fetched from the instruction cache, the instruction bits are shifted down the pipeline, where simple combinational logic in each pipeline stage produces control signals for the datapath directly from the instruction bits.
 In those CISC designs, very little decoding is done in the stage traditionally called the decode stage.
-A consequence of this lack of decoding is that more instruction bits have to be used to specifying what the instruction does.
+A consequence of this lack of decoding is that more instruction bits have to be used to specify what the instruction does.
 That leaves fewer bits for things like register indices.

 All MIPS, SPARC, and DLX instructions have at most two register inputs.
 During the decode stage, the indexes of these two registers are identified within the instruction, and the indexes are presented to the register memory, as the address.
 Thus the two registers named are read from the register file.
 In the MIPS design, the register file had 32 entries.

 At the same time the register file is read, instruction issue logic in this stage determines if the pipeline is ready to execute the instruction in this stage.
 If not, the issue logic causes both the Instruction Fetch stage and the Decode stage to stall.
 On a stall cycle, the input flip flops do not accept new bits, thus no new calculations take place during that cycle.

 If the instruction decoded is a branch or jump, the target address of the branch or jump is computed in parallel with reading the register file.
 The branch condition is computed in the following cycle (after the register file is read), and if the branch is taken or if the instruction is a jump, the PC in the first stage is assigned the branch target, rather than the incremented PC that has been computed.
 Some architectures made use of the Arithmetic logic unit (ALU) in the Execute stage, at the cost of slightly decreased instruction throughput.

 The decode stage ended up with quite a lot of hardware: MIPS has the possibility of branching if two registers are equal, so a 32-bit-wide AND tree runs in series after the register file read, making a very long critical path through this stage (which means fewer cycles per second).
 Also, the branch target computation generally required a 16 bit add and a 14 bit incrementer.
 Resolving the branch in the decode stage made it possible to have just a single-cycle branch mis-predict penalty.
 Since branches were very often taken (and thus mis-predicted), it was very important to keep this penalty low.